-When TUPE applies to a transfer, there is an automatic transfer of employees, as well as a number of right and liabilities, from the transferor to the transferee.
+When TUPE applies to a transfer, there is an automatic transfer of employees, as well as a number of rights and liabilities, from the transferor to the transferee.

-Businesses need to be careful when it comes to transfer-related changes to employees’ terms and conditions and dismissals, which could be deemed as automatically unfair.
+Businesses need to be careful when it comes to transfer-related changes to employees’ terms and conditions.
 Both transferors and transferees must be fully aware of the various effects of a TUPE transfer on their workforce and obligations, particularly if they want to limit their exposure to employees’ employment tribunal claims.

 The Regulations also place obligations on parties to inform and consult with affected employees.
 Failure to do this can lead to awards of up to 13 weeks’ salary per employee.

 At Eric Robinson Solicitors we advise both transferors and transferees on TUPE provisions, helping them get the law right and avoid expensive employment tribunal litigation.
 Contact us today.